Flags of New York City: History

 For the first few hundred years of its existence, the City of New York lacked an official flag.
+First mention of a city flag was in 1824, it was described as bearing the city's coat of arms.
+Another early mention of one was by The New York Herald in 1856.
 During the Civil War the 10th New York Infantry Regiment was given a blue regimental flag that bore the state seal in the front and the city's seal in the back.
 By the end of the 19th century, the city was flying an unofficial flag featuring its seal in blue on a white field.

 In 1914, to commemorate the 250th anniversary of the installation of the first mayor under English rule, the City Art Commission appointed a blue-ribbon committee to create the city's first official seal and flag.
 The committee consulted with the New-York Historical Society to study historical seals used by city government under the Dutch and English, to incorporate their symbolism into the new city seal and flag.

 The committee described their proposed flag this way:

 In our flag, the colors are Dutch, the arms are English, the crest is distinctively American, but the flag as such is the flag of the City, which has grown from these beginnings to be the home of all nations, the great cosmopolitan city of the world, the City of New York.